tombrille/svelteplot/src/routes/transforms/sort/+page.md

 </Plot>
 ```

-## Shuffle
+## shuffle

 Shuffles the data randomly.
-If a **seed** option is specified, a [linear congruential generator](https://d3js.org/d3-random#randomLcg) with the given seed is used to generate random numbers; otherwise, Math.random is used.
+If a **seed** option is specified, a [linear congruential generator](https://d3js.org/d3-random#randomLcg) with the given seed is used to generate random numbers; otherwise, `Math.random` is used.

 ```svelte live
 <script>